stanley-fork/WFGY/TensionUniverse/BlackHole/Q005_abc_conjecture.md

 * Baseline setup

   * Prompt the AI:

+    ```txt
-    `"Explain the abc conjecture, give its standard statement, and list three important consequences.
-Do not mention any 'tension' concepts."`
+    Explain the abc conjecture, give its standard statement,
+    and list three important consequences.
+    Do not mention any "tension" concepts.
+    ```

   * Record the answer, including how well it connects radical, height, and the rarity of high quality triples.

 * TU encoded setup

   * Prompt the AI:

+    ```txt
-    `"Explain the abc conjecture using the idea of consistency tension between the additive relation a + b = c, the radical of abc, and the height of c.
-Describe how rare high quality triples should be if abc holds, and how you would summarize this as a tension functional."`
+    Explain the abc conjecture using the idea of consistency tension
+    between the additive relation a + b = c, the radical of abc,
+    and the height of c.
+Describe how rare high quality triples
+    should be if abc holds, and how you would summarize this as
+    a tension functional.
+    ```

   * Record the answer and any auxiliary tension values if the system exposes them.

 * Comparison metric